hellowebbooks/hellowebapp/installation-instructions/starting-your-project.md

 Quit the server with CONTROL-C.
 ```

-Now just head to your favorite web browser, and visit http://localhost:8000 and
+Now just head to your favorite web browser and visit http://localhost:8000, where
 you'll see a "Welcome to Django" page.
 Congrats on starting Django!